 The wind was blowing strongly.
 I was feeling a bit tired, but what really took my breath away was the beauty of Bohemian Switzerland National Park, not the hiking itself.
 When I heard about Bohemian Switzerland I didn’t know exactly what to expect from this northern region in the Czech Republic.
 I was prepared for rock formations, forest, and viewpoints, but our two days hiking in Bohemian Switzerland were more than that.
 We were awed by the stunning nature, warm people and delicious food.

 Bohemian Switzerland National Park was our third stop in the Czech Republic.
-We started our trip in South Moravia region where we visited Brno and the castles nearby.
+We started our trip in the South Moravia region where we visited Brno and the castles nearby.
 Then we traveled to Liberec, a paradise for winter sports.
-Now it was time to explore the forest, go out of the beaten path and see some unique places in North Bohemia.
+Now it was time to explore the forest, get out of the beaten path and see some unique places in North Bohemia.

 How to get to Bohemian Switzerland National Park

 Located in the North of the Czech Republic, you can travel to the park by train or by bus.
 As we were traveling in the Czech Republic by train, we used our Eurail Pass to go from Liberec to Varnsdorf, the closest train station to Dolní Chřibská, the cute village where we stayed.
 If you come from Prague then take a train to Děčín and from there you can go to the small villages close to the hiking trails by bus, taxi or car.
 If you want to travel in the Czech Republic by train, read our blog post about how to travel with Eurail Pass, how to have freedom and flexibility while saving money.
 You can buy your Eurail Pass here!

 If you prefer traveling from Prague to Bohemian Switzerland National Park by bus, search for the best route and timetables here.